Prostate cancer: Research

 Prostate cancer is a major topic of ongoing research.
-From 2016 to 2020, more than $1.26 billion was invested in prostate cancer research, representing around 5% of global cancer research funds.
+From 2016 to 2020, more than $1.26 billion was invested in prostate cancer research.
+This represents around 5% of global cancer research funds.
 This places prostate cancer 10th among 18 common cancer types in funding per cancer death, and 9th in funding per disability-adjusted life year lost.

-Research into prostate cancer relies on a number of laboratory models to test aspects of the disease.
+Research into prostate cancer relies on several laboratory models to test aspects of the disease.
 Several prostate immortalized cell lines are widely used, namely the classic lines DU145, PC-3, and LNCaP, as well as more recent cell lines 22Rv1, LAPC-4, VCaP, and MDA-PCa-2a and −2b.
 Research requiring more complex models of the prostate uses organoids – clusters of prostate cells that can be grown from human prostate tumors or stem cells.
 Modeling tumor growth and metastasis requires a model organism, typically a mouse.
-Researchers can either surgically implant human prostate tumors into immunocompromised mice (a technique called a patient derived xenograft), or induce prostate tumors in mice with genetic engineering.
+Researchers can either surgically implant human prostate tumors into immunocompromised mice (a technique called a patient-derived xenograft), or induce prostate tumors in mice with genetic engineering.
 These genetically engineered mouse models typically use a Cre recombinase system to disrupt tumor suppressors or activate oncogenes specifically in prostate cells.

-As of 2024 studies exploring the relationship between ejaculation frequency and prostate cancer risk are inconclusive and age, urinary health, and lifestyle are important factors to consider.
+As of 2024 studies exploring the relationship between ejaculation frequency and prostate cancer risk are inconclusive, and age, urinary health, and lifestyle are important factors to consider.